nstawfik/MedSentEval/README.md

 ```

 ## Usage Examples
-In the ./examples folder we provide jupyter notebooks to evaluate soome embeddings models on different datasets.
-Modify
+We provide jupyter notebook (MedSentEval_tutorial) to evaluate some of the embeddings models on different datasets.

 ## Add a New Sentence Encoder
 As required by SentEval, this script implements two functions: prepare (optional) and batcher (required) that turn text sentences into sentence embeddings.
 Then SentEval takes care of the evaluation on the transfer tasks using the embeddings as features.

-How to use SentEval: examples
-examples/bow.py
-In examples/bow.py, we evaluate the quality of the average of word embeddings.

 <!---##References--->
 <!---%Please considering citing [1] if using this code for evaluating sentence embedding methods.--->